 On the filter form editor, hover over to the filter which you wish to delete, and then click the red trash icon.

 Click OK on the popup alert box.

 The filter will disappear and is removed from the filter form.

 Disabling facet counts

 Facets counts (post counts that are updated dynamically depending on the current search/filter criteria) are enabled by default.
-If you wish to disable the feature, go to Directories -> Settings, click the Filters sub-tab and uncheck the Enable facet counts option under the Filter Settings section.
+If you wish to disable the feature, go to Directories -> Settings, click the Directory sub-tab and uncheck the Enable facet counts option under the Filter Settings section.